mumuki/mulang/README.md

 #### Java Examples

-In Java, as in most typed C-like languages, type signature and variable declartions are bound.
+In Java, as in most typed C-like languages, type signature and variable declarations are bound.
 This means that, for example, a local variable declaration will produce both a `TypeSignature` and a `Variable` expression.

 Variable and attribute types: